agnsal/DR2/README.md

 3. Orbbec Astra 3D Camera

 ### Software constraints:
-We will use Python and Prolog.
+We will use Python, Prolog and ROS.
 We are going to follow the Sense-Think-Act paradigm.

 ### TO DO: